An orbit-averaged generalized-Landau kinetic equation for the relaxation evolution of finite weakly-coupled star clusters: `Discreteness' stochastic acceleration and anti-normalization: The basic properties of the orbit-averaged g-Landau equation

 \subsection{Anti-normalization condition}

-As explained in section \ref{sec:Importance_gLandau}, the anti-normalization condition is a fundamental property in defining DF and total- number and energy.
-The correlation function $g_{a}(1,2,t)$ in the orbit-averaged Landau kinetic equations in \citep{Polyachenko_1982} does not satisfy the condition as follows
+As explained in Section \ref{sec:Importance_gLandau}, the anti-normalization condition is a fundamental property to define the DF, the total number, and the total energy of stars.
+The correlation function $g_{a}(1,2,t)$, equation \eqref{Eq.g_a(1,2,t)}, derived in \citep{Polyachenko_1982} does not satisfy the condition